menonpg/CMU_PGSS_2024/README.md

 ---

+# Week 3 Lecture Notes

-### Week 03: Working with AutoML Tools, Understanding Classification Models and Metrics for Performance in Binary and Multi-Class Classification and Regression + Images and WebCam Feeds [Building Portable AI from a Teachable Machine]
+### Working with AutoML Tools, Understanding Classification Models and Metrics for Performance in Binary and Multi-Class Classification and Regression + Images and WebCam Feeds [Building Portable AI from a Teachable Machine]

 #### Lecture 4: Deploying an ML Model in Production - Show and Tell